 - Customer Referral programs can bring an average of 20,000 new email addresses per month – Social Annex

 - The lifetime value of a new referral customer is 16% higher than your average customer. – Wharton School of Business

 - The Lifetime Value of a referred customer is 25% higher than that of other customers – Wharton School of Business

-- When specific case studies were analyzed, researchers found a 10% increase in WOM (off and online) translated into a sales lifts between 0.2 – 1.5%. – MarketShare/ Keller Fay Group
+- When specific case studies about referral software were analyzed, researchers found a 10% increase in WOM (off and online) translated into a sales lifts between 0.2 – 1.5%. – MarketShare/ Keller Fay Group

 - Referred customers bring you 25% higher profit margin.